arthur-ai/bench/README.md

 - to translate the rankings on LLM leaderboards and benchmarks into scores that you care about for your actual use case

 ## Package installation

-First [download](https://github.com/arthur-ai/bench/releases) the tar file from the Github releases.
-Next install the package to your python environment.
+1. [Download](https://github.com/arthur-ai/bench/releases) the `.tar` file from the Github releases.

-Install Bench with optional dependencies for serving results locally (recommended):
-`pip install --find-links=./directory_with_tar_file 'arthur-bench[server]'`

-Install Bench with minimum dependencies:
-`pip install --find-links=./directory_with_tar_file 'arthur-bench'`
+2. Create or activate the python environment within which you would like run Arthur Bench.

+3. Navigate to the directory with the downloaded bench `.tar` file.

+4. `pip`-install the package

 For further setup instructions visit our [installation guide](docs/setup.md)